LibertasIoT/libertas-rpi-img/README.md

 [Every Libertas IoT Hub comes with Libertas-IoT Studio, a complete development IDE that is free for everybody.](https://docs.smartonlabs.com/developers_doc/development_tool/)

 ![Libertas Studio](images/libertas_studio.png)

-## The power LED keepalive flash

-Once Libertas is running, the Raspberry Pi power LED will blink the Morse code of "OK" (a sequence of on for 100ms or 300ms followed by 100ms off) and a short burst of five on and off at a 50ms interval.

-If you see the power LED blinking, the Libertas process is running.

 ## Startup and reboot time